Charles Cornwallis, 1st Marquess Cornwallis: Diplomacy and war with Mysore

 Cornwallis had been sent to India with instructions to avoid conflict with the company's neighbours.
 Early in his tenure, he abrogated agreements with the Maratha Empire and the Nizam of Hyderabad that he saw as violating the 1784 Treaty of Mangalore that ended the Second Anglo-Mysore War.
 This ensured the company's non-involvement in the Maratha-Mysore War (1785–1787).
 He was, however, manoeuvred into the establishment of a new company based at Penang (in present-day Malaysia), where conflict was avoided when he agreed to pay a stipend to the local rajah for use of the base.
 Fort Cornwallis in Penang is named for Cornwallis.

 The King of Nepal appealed to Cornwallis in 1792 for military assistance.
 Cornwallis declined the king's request, sending instead Colonel William Kirkpatrick to mediate the dispute.
 Kirkpatrick was the first Englishman to see Nepal; by the time he reached Kathmandu in 1793, the parties had already resolved their dispute.

 The company was unavoidably drawn into war with Mysore in 1790.
 Tipu Sultan, Mysore's ruler, had expressed contempt for the British not long after signing the 1784 Treaty of Mangalore, and also expressed a desire to renew conflict with them.
 In late 1789 he invaded the Kingdom of Travancore, a company ally according to that treaty, because of territorial disputes and Travancore's harbouring of refugees from other Mysorean actions.
-Cornwallis ordered company and Crown troops to mobilize in response.
+Cornwallis ordered company and Crown troops to mobilise in response.
 The 1790 campaign against Tipu was conducted by General William Medows, and it was a limited success.
 Medows successfully occupied the Coimbatore district, but Tipu counterattacked and was able to reduce the British position to a small number of strongly held outposts.
 Tipu then invaded the Carnatic, where he attempted unsuccessfully to draw the French into the conflict.
 Because of Medows' weak campaigning, Cornwallis personally took command of the British forces in 1791.